GPU support#

 #include "bout/rajalib.hxx"

-Then create a FieldAccessor to efficiently access field and coordinate system data inside the loop:
+Then create FieldAccessor objects to read and write field data inside the loop:

 auto n_acc = FieldAccessor<>(n);